Trinity High School (Garfield Heights, Ohio): History

 On August 15, 1926, Archbishop Joseph Schrembs dedicated the new Saint Joseph Academy.
 It was an all-girls school located in the Marymount Convent in Garfield Heights, and opened with eight students.
 In 1932 enrollment had increased considerably, and the school was accepted into the North Central Association of Colleges and Schools.

 In 1939, the school's name was changed to Marymount High School to avoid confusion with Saint Joseph Academy in Cleveland.
 In 1954, an increasing enrollment led the need for a new high school building, located just to the east of the convent.
 On September 5, 1957, 470 girls began classes at the new Marymount High School facility, which today serves as the main building of the Trinity campus.
 At the same time the Vincentian Sisters of Charity opened Lumen Cordium High School in Bedford, attracting nearby students who might otherwise have enrolled at Marymount.
 Marymount's enrollment began to decline.

 In 1973, the all-girl Marymount High School closed and re-opened as coeducational Trinity High School.
 The school enrolled 335 girls and 46 boys.
 Two years later the Byzantine Catholic High School in Parma closed, and a number of students transferred to Trinity.

 Academics

 The students study a college-prep curriculum including Advanced Placement coursework in subjects such as English, Calculus, History, Spanish, Government and Art.
 Ninety-five percent of graduating seniors go onto colleges.
 The school has a Pre-Professional Internship Program helps students to decide on a major.
 Many of the internships focus on medicine, graphic design, and information technology.

 There is an emphasis on educational technology.
 Students have the opportunity to learn web page design, multimedia, high-end graphic design, and video production as part of the curriculum.
 Trinity's 26 acre campus includes the main school building and several athletic fields.

 Athletics

 Trinity competes in the Ohio High School Athletic Association.
 Trinity has competed in the Chagrin Valley Conference since 2019.
-Trinity previously was a member of the North Coast League from 1984-2019.
+Trinity previously was a member of the North Coast League from 1984 to 2019.